Local EGOP for Continuous Index Learning: Experiment Details

 In our synthetic experiments, to generate labeled data we randomly generated a homogeneous cubic polynomial

 where $c_\alpha \sim \mathrm{Uniform}[-3, 3]$.
 The resulting function $f$ is then evaluated at the unperturbed datapoints before the features $X$ were contaminated with noise orthogonal to the underlying manifold $\mathcal{M}$.
 The coefficients $c_\alpha$ are randomly sampled across each replicate of the experiments.
-We generically apply the below hyperparameters to the Local EGOP Learning algorithm in each example. \begin{itemize} \item number of EGOP iterations \( T_{\text{test}} = 150 \), \item Monte Carlo sample size \( m = 300 \), \item Bandwidth decay $t_i = (1+i)^{-1.2}$, \item Initialization scale \( \alpha = 0.2 \) \item Exclusion radius \(\varepsilon = 1.6\) \end{itemize}
+In our plots, confidence bands are displayed with a width of $\pm 1$ standard error.
+We generically apply the below hyperparameters to the Local EGOP Learning algorithm in each example. \begin{itemize} \item Number of EGOP iterations \( T_{\text{test}} = 150 \), \item Monte Carlo sample size \( m = 300 \), \item Bandwidth decay $h_t = (1+t)^{-1.2}$, \item Initialization scale \( \alpha = 0.2 \), \item Exclusion radius \(\varepsilon = 1.6\). \end{itemize}